bmarandel/Collect-Files-Via-McAfee-ePO/README.md

 If you are not familliar with collecting **McAfee Agent** log, please review the **Knowledge Center** article [KB91283](https://kc.mcafee.com/corporate/index?page=content&id=KB91283).
 Or review the McAfee Agent 5.6 documentation chapter [Viewing McAfee Agent logs](https://docs.mcafee.com/bundle/agent-5.6.x-product-guide/page/GUID-F2605AD0-BCFC-415A-8A56-212526CC4324.html).

 ### McAfee Agent Policy
 The **General** settings of your McAfee Agent policy must be modified to permitted the following actions to write files in the McAfee Agent logs folder.
 To do this, please unselect the setting __Enable self protection (Windows Only)__ from the **General options** section.
-To enforce protection of the McAfee Agent files and registry we will have to implement a custom set of **Expert Rules** through Endpoint Security Exploit Prevention.
+To enforce protection of the McAfee Agent files and registry you will have to implement a custom set of **Expert Rules** through Endpoint Security Exploit Prevention.
 (Please see Appendix A to implement a proposed set of rules.)

 **Note:** _You may also want to set a lower value for the ASCI.
 As we need to revert back the McAfee Agent policy once the file is collected, an ASCI set to 5 or 10 minutes will be perfect._